faciledictu/frontend-dev-memo/docs/common/fp.md

 ## Monads

-Monads are a fundamental concept in functional programming, providing a way to handle side effects and structure programs.
-They allow for chaining operations while maintaining a functional style, making it easier to manage side effects, such as handling null values, asynchronous computations, state, etc.
+Monads allow for chaining operations while maintaining a functional style, making it easier to manage side effects, such as handling null values, asynchronous computations, state, etc.

 - A monad has functor-like structure: it implements the `map` function, which applies a function to the wrapped value inside the monad.